sharu-19008/raj-fertilizer/README.md

 - React Router for navigation (product details, cart, checkout)
 - Confetti effect on order confirmation

 Note: This project is pure frontend.
-No backend or payment integration is done.
+No backend or payment integration is coded.

 ## Tech Stack